Australian Financial Review: Financial Review Rich List

 The Financial Review Rich List aims to compile an annual ranking of the wealthiest Australian citizens.
 The list was first published in the BRW Magazine in 1984.
 Since its beginnings, the compilation of the list and its publishing have been taken over by the AFR, now being published annually in the Australian Financial Review Magazine and on the afr.com.
 Along with the names of the richest people, the list explicates the person or family's net worth and provides a short summary on the business activities and sector they are engaged in.
 The valuations are conducted by utilising a mix of publicly available information and private consultations.
 In 2019, the cut-off for making the Rich List was $472m AUD.
 In 2020, the cut-off was raised to $540m AUD.

+Reporting

 Reporting stance

 During 1975 to 1983, when The Australian widely articulated its political stance on conservative liberalism, it had been noted that the AFR also promoted neo-liberalism through its news coverage and editorials, exerting influence on the business sphere of Australia and its elitist readership base.
-The newspaper has also been labelled as one of the propagators of radical liberalism during the 1970s – 1980s, shaping the policy debate surrounding market deregulation at that time.
+The newspaper has also been labelled as one of the propagators of radical liberalism during the 1970s–80s, shaping the policy debate surrounding market deregulation at that time.
 This was in line with the overarching political stance of all Fairfax Holdings owned newspapers, including The Sydney Morning Herald, which in the 1970s was also right-leaning in its political views.
-However, contrasting to The Australian, the AFR was still perceived as a newspaper with a strong sense of integrity in reporting facts, despite its editorial style leaning towards conservative business ideals.